Fuzzwah's Agentic Coding Learnings

 Building Safe DML Only Mode For Postgres MCP

-The Real-World Wake-Up Call: Django vs. Direct Schema Changes
+The Wake-Up Call: Django vs. Direct Schema Changes

+Here’s what actually happened.
 I was working on a Django project where the database schema is managed entirely through Django’s migration system.
-This is standard practice:
+Standard stuff:

 # models.py